-- Scrutinise the work of the PCC to ensure that they are discharging their functions effectively; - Bring any specialist knowledge, skills, experience and expertise they may have to the scrutiny work of the panel; - Ensure that there is an effective independent challenge to the PCC and that this challenge is constructive to support them in carrying out their role, and; - Act as a non-party-political voice for those who live and/or work in Warwickshire.
+- scrutinise the work of the PCC to ensure that the PCC is discharging its functions effectively - bring any specialist knowledge, skills, experience and expertise they may have to the scrutiny work of the panel - ensure that there is an effective independent challenge to the PCC and that this challenge is constructive and supports the PCC in carrying out their role - act as a non-party-political voice for those who live and/or work in Warwickshire.

-An independent member of the Police and Crime Panel is expected to:
+An independent member of the police and crime panel is expected to:

-- Attend all formal meetings of the panel (approximately 6 per year); - Establish good relations with other members and officers; - Attend additional meetings e.g. working groups or evidence gathering sessions, as required; - Prepare for each meeting by reading the agenda, papers and additional information to familiarise yourself with the issues to be covered during the meeting.
-Prior to the meeting consider the questions you may wish to put to the PCC and other expert witnesses; - Listen carefully at the meetings, ask questions in a way which is nonjudgmental, respect confidentiality and help the panel to make practical suggestions for improvements in services; - Assist in the preparation of reports and the formulation of recommendations; this may involve volunteering to participate in a task group to conduct a scrutiny review; - Attend training and development events as needed; - Abide by the panel arrangements and rules of procedure which set out how the panel will operate in Warwickshire; - Keep abreast of the key issues in relation to the responsibilities of the PCC and the priorities within the Police and Crime Plan, and; - Contribute to achieving an open, accountable and transparent decision making process in relation to policing and community safety issues in Warwickshire.
+- attend all formal meetings of the panel (approximately 4-6 per year) - establish good relations with other members and officers - attend additional meetings e.g. working groups or evidence gathering sessions, as required - prepare for each meeting by reading the agenda, papers and additional information to familiarise yourself with the issues to be covered during the meeting.
+Prior to the meeting consider the questions you may wish to put to the police and crime commissioner and other expert witnesses

+- listen carefully at the meetings, ask questions in a way which is nonjudgmental, respects confidentiality and helps the panel to make practical suggestions for improvements in services - assist in the preparation of reports and the formulation of recommendations; this may involve volunteering to participate in a task group to conduct a scrutiny review - · attend training and development events as needed - abide by the panel arrangements and rules of procedure which set out how the police and crime panel will operate in Warwickshire - keep abreast of the key issues in relation to the responsibilities of the police and crime commissioner and the priorities within the police and crime plan - contribute to achieving an open, accountable and transparent decision making process in relation to policing and community safety issues in Warwickshire.